NomicFoundation/hardhat/packages/hardhat-plugin/README.md

 Built by the [Nomic Foundation](https://nomic.foundation/) for the Ethereum community.

-Join the Hardhat Ignition channel of our [Hardhat Support Discord server](https://hardhat.org/ignition-discord) to stay up to date on new releases and tutorials.
+Join the Hardhat Ignition channel of our [Hardhat Community Discord server](https://hardhat.org/ignition-discord) to stay up to date on new releases and tutorials.

 ## Installation